Provincetown, Massachusetts: Biking, Art and Open-Minded Culture

 Dining at The Waterford Inn

 We had a wonderful dinner at The Waterford Inn, Café and Tavern.
-We started the meal off with a fresh tomato, mozzarella, and prosciutto appetizer.
+We started the meal off with fresh tomato, mozzarella, and prosciutto appetizer.

 The café provides outdoor and indoor dining.
 Each table features candlelight while the bright walls feature modern art paintings.
 The coolest thing about this beautiful café, however, is that rather than using a regular tablecloth the tables were covered with disposable white sheet paper.